deris/vim-multi-replace/README.md

 multi-replace
 ===

-vim plugin for replacing match pattern strings with register strings(separated by delim) in order.
+This is vim plugin for replacing matched pattern strings with register strings(separated by delimiter) in order.

 Screenshot
 ---

-### Replace match pattern strings with register strings(separated by delimiter "\n")
+### Replace matched pattern strings with register strings(separated by delimiter "\n")

 ![screenshot1](https://raw.githubusercontent.com/deris/s/master/vim-multi-replace/vim-multi-replace_01_replace.gif)

-### Same as above but using cycle option
+### Same as above, but the difference is to use cycle option

 ![screenshot2](https://raw.githubusercontent.com/deris/s/master/vim-multi-replace/vim-multi-replace_02_replace_cycle.gif)